Kelvin-Ju/homepage/index.md

 ### Biography

-I am now a Postdoctoral Fellow at the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University,  working  Prof. [Kenneth Kin-Man Lam](http://www.eie.polyu.edu.hk/~enkmlam/).
+I am now a Postdoctoral Fellow at the Department of Electronic and Information Engineering, The Hong Kong Polytechnic University,  working with Prof. [Kenneth Kin-Man Lam](http://www.eie.polyu.edu.hk/~enkmlam/).
 I earned my Ph.D. at the Department of Computer Science and Technology, Ocean University of China, supervised by Prof. [Junyu Dong](http://ai-ouc.cn/faculty/dongjy.html), in Jun.
 2022 (successive master-doctor program).
 Before that, I earned my B.Sc. in Sichuan University, in 2016.

 My research interests focus on Image Processing, Low-level Computer Vision, Computational Photography, and Deep Learning. **If you want to cooperate with me, kindly contact me via E-mail.**